Ramaphosa addresses a crowd in Tshwane on Friday, where he at one point took aim at unruly residents."/>

 No capacity to bear Tshwane hooligans needing to be councilors - Bheki Cele

-An uncommon undertaking group has been set up nearby for potential assaults and dangers connected to political brutality in the number one spot up to the November ...
+A unique assignment group has been set up nearby for likely assaults and dangers connected to political savagery leading the pack up to the November ...

 POLITICS1 week prior

-Inhabitant Lesego Gutvao said occupants had been "going to and fro" attempting to manage grumblings against their nearby government delegates.
+Inhabitant Lesego Gutvao said occupants had been "going to and fro" attempting to manage protests against their neighborhood government delegates.